Mailing Address

 Canada

-We meet on Wednesday mornings in person at 7am at the Greener Village, 686 Riverside Dr. You can also participate online by contacting us at rotaryfrederictonsunrise@gmail.com to attend virtually!
+We meet Wednesday mornings in person at 7am at the Partners for Youth, 487 Brunswick St. You can also participate online by contacting us at rotaryfrederictonsunrise@gmail.com to get the link!
 Looking forward to meeting you!

 RSS